Government & Public Safety10 min read

 Personal Knowledge:

-• Notary personally knows signer
+• Notary personally knows the signer

-• Long-term familiarity
+• Long-term familiarity sufficient to be certain of identity

 Credible Witness:

-• Witness presents ID to notary
+• The witness presents acceptable ID to the notary

 5. Records and Fees (5%)